What are your Counselling rates?

 - make you aware of your rights and responsibilities at the beginning of therapy.

 Counseling is a skilled process which enables clients to explore problematic areas, difficulties and concerns.
-Counseling gives you the opportunity to share your thoughts and feelings about what is troubling you with a qualified professional.
-You will gain a clearer understanding of what is happening in your life, what you are feeling, and will be assisted in identifying the choices available to you.
+Counselling gives you the opportunity to share your thoughts and feelings about what is troubling you with a qualified professional in a safe space.
+You will gain a clearer understanding of what is happening in your life, what you are feeling and be helped in finding a path forward.
 You will learn skills that will help you to take responsibility for your own life, choices and decisions.
-You will also be supported in a safe environment as you explore areas of your life you may not have looked at and healed from.
+You will also be supported in a safe environment as you explore areas of your life or experiences you may not have looked at and healed from.
 This process and relationship will lead to a happier and more fulfilling life.
 The client chooses what they want to work on, and is empowered to make their own decisions and choices.
 Certain conditions are necessary for this process.
 A ‘growth promoting climate’ requires the counselor to be congruent, have unconditional positive regard for the person as well as show empathic understanding.
 Congruence on the part of the counselor refers to her / his ability to be completely genuine whatever the self of the moment.
 Counseling is a non-judgmental environment, where clients are respected for who they are, whatever their ethnicity, beliefs, lifestyle, or sexual orientation.

 Can young people contact a Counsellor?